jennndol/jennndol.github.io/_posts/2020-06-26-the-best-boilerplate-is-created-by-yourself.markdown

 TypeScript is a superset of the JavaScript language that has a single open-source compiler and is developed mainly by a single vendor: Microsoft.
 The goal of TypeScript is to help catch mistakes early through a type system and to make JavaScript development more efficient.
 Type defined = less error.

 In this post, I'd like to introduce a boilerplate for creating backend server powered by Express and yup, with the kindness of Typescript.
-It handles basic requirements for development, including Typescript compiling system, hot reload, linting system, and test runner.
+It handles basic requirements for development, including Typescript compiling system, hot reload, linting system, logger and test runner.

 Check out the [Express with Typescript boilerplate][typescript-boilerplate], I hope it helps creating your own boilerplate.